-September marks the new academic year in most European countries; Cyprus is no exception.
-Schools open again on around September 5th or a little later, and ‘high season’ for tourists comes to an end.
-This is the time of year when you may get a very good deal on flights and hotels when coming to Cyprus in September, if you search around.
+September marks the new academic year in most European countries.
+Cyprus is no exception.
+Schools open again on or around September 5th or a little later, and ‘high season’ for tourists comes to an end.
+You may get a very good deal on flights and hotels when coming to Cyprus in September, if you search around.

-The weather is usually still hot during the first part of September, but this has the advantage that it’s ideal for the beach, with water warm enough to bathe, or swim.
+The weather is usually still hot during the first part of September.
+This has the advantage that it’s ideal weather for the beach.
+The water is still warm enough to bathe, or swim.
 Yet it is no longer as crowded by families as it is during July and August.
-Towards the middle of the month, the humidity drops and by the end of September the locals are feeling comfortable again.
+Towards the middle of the month, the humidity usually drops gradually.
+Then, by the end of September the locals are feeling comfortable again.
 We stop using air conditioning even at night.
 Many people put away their shorts and tee-shirts, and change them for long trousers and sweatshirts.

 Festivals in Cyprus during September

-Limassol Wine Festival – Whether or not you drink wine, you may want to observe or take part in some of the events organised for this festival; in 2014 it took place during the first week of the month, but it varies from year to year.
-You can find out about its history and what happens at the Wine Festival site, and each year’s dates are announced a few months in advance.
+Limassol Wine Festival – Whether or not you drink wine, you may want to observe or take part in some of the events organised for this festival. in 2017 it took place during the first week of the month, but it varies from year to year.
+You can find out about its history and what happens at the Wine Festival site.
+Each year’s dates are announced a few months in advance.
 Do check details with your hotel or tourist information office before travelling any distance for this festival.

-Paphos Aphrodite Festival – This is a cultural event, which in 2015 will take place on September 4th-6th.
-The website for the Aphrodite Festival is available online; tickets are very expensive, up to 70 euros each for the best seats.
+Paphos Aphrodite Festival – This is a cultural event, which takes place each year on the first weekend of September.
+The website for the Aphrodite Festival is available online.
+Tickets are very expensive, up to 70 euros each for the best seats.
 You need to book them in advance.
 Note that children under the age of seven are not allowed to be present.